 Data is promoting healthy competition and levelling the playing field

 Having recently returned to the insurance industry a few months ago, the one thing that really surprised me was just how much the use of external data had grown, such that even a relatively small and niche broker such as Tempcover could access so many external data sources to verify a customer, check car details, verify email addresses and driving licences, and so the list goes on.
-This essentially results in the entire customer journey – from enquiry to full cover – being reduced to just 90 seconds.
+This essentially results in the entire customer journey – from enquiry to full cover – being reduced to just a few minutes.

 This means that the main industry players are no longer exclusively the big corporates that had managed growth through multi-billion-pound mergers and acquisitions.
 Instead, the most efficient and successful players are well-funded start-ups that base their product on data, technology and agility to disrupt the market.
 And thank goodness they did, as it provides a bit of healthy competition.
 I’ve worked in large organisations with a dominant market position, but that makes competitors unpredictable and behave more like a wounded animal.
 I’d opt for healthy competition every time!